5 yoga poses too dangerous to teach

 In a recent survey, conducted as part of the inaugural Global Yoga Therapy Day, yoga professionals were asked if there are any yogic practices deemed too dangerous to teach.

-Responses from yoga professionals around the world identified the following as the 5 yoga poses whose risks outweigh any potential benefits:
+Responses from over 1000 yoga professionals around the world identified the following as the 5 yoga poses whose risks outweigh any potential benefits:

 In the first instance, these poses require a tremendous sense of balance.
 In a packed room, the risk of falling & injuring another person is reason enough to not teach these poses; but furthermore, these intense inversions put people with hypertension, heart disease and risk of stroke at extreme risk.
 The poses are also cautioned for people suffering from neck, back or shoulder injuries, eye conditions like glaucoma, ear infections, heartburn or indigestion, headache, pregnancy, low blood pressure and osteoporosis.